AusDTO/service-handbook/_alpha/2-getting-started/2-1-the-team.md

 - Agile coach
 - Developer
 - Content designer

+A senior member of the organisation should take the 'senior responsible owner' role.
+Often, this might be the product manager, but it can be someone else.

 There is more detail on each of these roles [in the Digital Service Standard](https://www.dto.gov.au/standard/design-guides/the-team/).